Student & Campus Safety Resources

 Mental Health Resources

-- GGUSD believes that supporting our students’ mental health is equally important to campus and personnel safety.
+- As part of our Strategic Plan (Goal 2), GGUSD believes that supporting our students’ mental health is equally important to campus and personal safety.

-- The GGUSD Department of Special Education and Student Services offers many mental health supports for students and families.
+- GGUSD offers many mental health supports for students and families.

 Our school-level support staff include: